pybash1/UnHackable/UPDATE-GUIDE.md

 #Update Guidelines

-For guidelines regarding how to update your app read the Update Guidelines wiki page.
+For guidelines regarding how to update your app read the Upadte Guidelines:https://github.com/play4Tutorials/UnHackable/wiki/Update-Guidelines: wiki page